iurianu/maiar/README.md

-# maiar - Romanian version of the website
+# maiar - Romanian version of the homepage

 I created this website as a contract, and managed to get it on the first page of SERP